awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-concepts.md

 + Setting up logging \(for example, AWS CloudTrail `CreateTrail` API operations\)\.

 Management events can also include non\-API events that occur in your account\.
 For example, when a user signs in to your account, CloudTrail logs the `ConsoleLogin` event\.
 For more information, see [Non\-API Events Captured by CloudTrail](cloudtrail-non-api-events.md)\.
-For a list of management events that CloudTrail logs for AWS services, see [CloudTrail Integration Topics by AWS Service](cloudtrail-aws-service-specific-topics.md)\.
+For a list of management events that CloudTrail logs for AWS services, see [CloudTrail Supported Services and Integrations](cloudtrail-aws-service-specific-topics.md)\.

 ### What Are Data Events?<a name="cloudtrail-concepts-data-events"></a>